 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the Academy to continue as a going concern.
-The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the Academy's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the Academy has adequate resources to continue in operational existence for the foreseeable future.
+The total funds of the trust were in surplus at the year end but there was a deficit of £17,567 on unrestricted general funds at the year end.
+The trust was budgeting a deficit for the year ended 31 August 2024 and this was worsened as a result of unfunded payrises and an ongoing dispute with the school's previous energy provider regarding pricing (this is now resolved).
+The trust have worked extensively on their budget setting and the year ended 31 August 2025 is forecast to generate a significant surplus and to return the trust to positive funds.
+The trust are also due to benefit from recent government funding announcements which should further aid the budgeted surplus.
+Trustees continue to adopt the going concern basis of accounting in preparing the financial statements.